 The Multi-Factor Authentication (MFA) system is a layer of security that is used in conjunction with other security systems.
 Even if you log-in to a system that requires you to use MFA with the Central Authentication System (CAS), such as Gmail for example, you may still need to use MFA again with the VPN system, depending on which VPN Group you select.
 Most staff and faculty were required to use MFA with the CAS system on or before March 5, 2018.

-- Step 2: Select the correct VPN group and enter your credentials
+- Step 2: Select a VPN group and enter your credentials.
+Some systems require a specific VPN group, others do not.

 If you have NEVER used MFA, please see the instructions to enroll here: Obtaining MFA for the first time.
 Otherwise, please proceed to the instructions to connect below.